Pasty Butt: How to Identify It, Treat It, and Prevent Pasty Butt

 Here's how to go about unclogging the dried fecal matter from the chick's vent:

-4) I used a moist, warm washcloth to dab at the remainder of the poo until the vent is completely unclogged.
+Step 4: Unclog the vent.
+I used a moist, warm washcloth to dab gently at the remainder of the poo until the vent is completely unclogged.

 Amazingly, this little lady perked up immediately after being able to defecate.
 We caught it pretty early, and that's a lucky thing.
 Another hour or so, and I don't think she would have made it!